traefik/mesh/docs/content/install.md

 !!!
 Note CRDs
     Helm v3 automatically will install the CRDs in the `/crds` directory.
-    If you are re-installing into a cluster with the CRDs already present, Helm may give you a warning.
+    If you are re-installing into a cluster with the CRDs already present, Helm may print a warning.
     If you do not want to install them, or want to avoid the warning during a re-install, please use the new `--skip-crds` flag.
     More information can be found on the [helm documentation](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#method-1-let-helm-do-it-for-you).

 ## Platform recommendations

-Maesh will work on pretty much any Kubernetes environment that conforms to the global Kubernetes specification.
+Maesh works on Kubernetes environments that conforms to the global Kubernetes specification.
 That being said, we have had users encounter issues when using variants such as minikube, microk8s, and other development distributions.